AlpineWhite/nanodlpshield/README.md

 # NanoDLP Shield Firmware

 This is a firmare for custom RaspberryPi shield to drive LCD 3d printer based on NanoDLP software.
-I am not satisfied with the lack of flexibility of the ChituBoard in my Elegoo Mars, nor the completely proprietary Gcode/Firmware.
+I am not satisfied with the lack of flexibility of the ChituBoard in my Elegoo Mars, nor the ly proprietary Gcode/Firmware.

 [NanoDLP](https://www.nanodlp.com/) is a web-based control for LCD or DLP 3D printer.
 It allows the user to upload a model to print, slice it, and then drive 3D printer hardware (LCD, motors, shutters) in order to print the model.
 Slicing can be performed on the host (typically a Pi) or by remote application on Windows/Linux/Mac which is then uploaded to the Pi.
 It provides full web control, a decent user interface, and supports up to ridiculous resolutions.